mkbmain/VbMazePicSolver/README.md

 # VbPicSolver
 Missing VB again so why not

-It solves mazes such as example included. works with pngs and exact colors please note its not optimised to find the best path just a path that works in a brute force style\flood
+It solves mazes such as example included. works with pngs and exact colors only i.e green is 0,255,0.

+<p> please note its not optimised to find the best path just a path that works in a brute force style\flood </p>

 <p>white pixle represents a empty space</p>